llvm/circt/docs/GettingStarted.md

 *Note:* The repository is set up so that `git submodule update` performs a shallow clone, meaning it downloads just enough of the LLVM repository to check out the currently specified commit.
-If you wish to work with the full history of the LLVM repository, you can manually "unshallow" the the submodule:
+If you wish to work with the full history of the LLVM repository, you can manually "unshallow" the submodule:

 ```
 $ cd llvm